Someone8859/Web-Template/README.md

 # Simple-web-template
-A simple web template, written in HTML, PHP, JavaScript and runs best on Kali GNU/Linux or Debian GNU/Linux but Kali preferred
+A simple web template, written in HTML, PHP, JavaScript and runs best on Kali GNU/Linux or Debian GNU/Linux, or Ubuntu GNU/Linux

 # Why I make this
 Do you know about WordPress?
 It is really great, but for me I want to code my own website, with my code.
 WordPress is also complex and hard to figure out.

 No stable release available now, but some testing and underwriting are published

-Just starting from scratch! (referenced from my memory of a book in 2005)
+Just starting from scratch! (referenced from a 2005 book)

 # System requirements
 Microsoft Windows Vista or higher, Windows 8 or later recommended